Why are charities increasingly being attacked by cyber criminals?

 cybersecure charity using secured devices

-More than a quarter of charities were reportedly the target of cybercrimes in the last year alone.
+More than a quarter of charities reported falling victim to cybercrime in the past year.

 With limited awareness of both the risks and the best practices to help fight cybercrime, the number of charities attacked by cybercriminals every year will only continue to grow.
 So, why exactly are charities increasingly being attacked by cybercriminals and what steps can they take to protect themselves?